I hope you are well. I can’t believe it’s been a year since I’ve seen you. I miss you very much.

 As I got to know her better, I found out that she used that story when trying to describe me, and the date, to her best friend.
 From my memory, her friend responded by saying that I sounded, “Oblivious” and “Endearing.”

 The point is, it’s okay to be human.
 It’s okay to make mistakes.
 And it’s okay to be a bit awkward or clumsy.
 If fact, these traits will make a woman feel comfortable around you.
-With this said, you still need to be the type of man to whom women are sexually drawn, which is easier than a lot of guys think.
+With that said, you still need to be type of man to whom women are sexually drawn, which is easier than a lot of guys think.

 The basics are to stay in shape, wear clothes that fit and are within basic fashion trends, to shower, and to stay well groomed.
 Having goals and passions helps too.
 You would be amazed at how many guys fuck up in these two first parts.
 Beyond this, it’s mostly about creating attraction, comfort, sexual tension, and then knowing what to do when, which comes through experience.

-Going back to the example of my first date with my girlfriend, although I was a bit awkward I had a clear plan.
+Going back to the example of my first date with my girlfriend, although I was a bit awkward, I had a clear plan.
 I knew where I was going to take her and what we were going to do.
 Through this process, I took her into my life and gave her the opportunity to explore it.
 This communicated confidence and created attraction.

 In addition, I gave her the opportunity to get comfortable with me.
 I asked her questions (general open-ended questions and then later more personal questions) listened to what she said, and most importantly, I didn’t judge her.